 • positive customer reviews;

-• social media (such as reshares, engagement, and a blue checkmark on your social media account); and
+• social media (such as reshares, engagement, and a blue checkmark on your social media account);

 • testimonials.